-Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings, changes in classroom protocols, and academic schedules.
+Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings and academic schedules.
 Any such changes will be announced via CourseLink and/or class email.

-This includes on-campus scheduling during the semester, mid-terms and final examination schedules.
-All University-wide decisions will be posted on the COVID-19 website (https://news.uoguelph.ca/2019-novel-coronavirus-information/) and circulated by email.
+All University-wide decisions will be posted on the COVID-19 website https://news.uoguelph.ca/2019-novel-coronavirus-information/ and circulated by email.